Civil Rights Committee of KLSCAH is a ADPAN member

 Today (19 Jan 2012) is Yong Vui Kong’s 24th birthday.
 Last year, we marked Vui Kong’s 23rd birthday not knowing if he would live to celebrate another.
 However, thanks to his dedicated lawyers and the support of activists and the public, he can now live to see the dawn this Friday.

 We are inviting the public to celebrate his birthday with him this year.
 Please write your wishes, thoughts and hopes for him and e-mail the messages to 2ndchance4yong@gmail.com.
 We will deliver them to Vui Kong through his lawyer M Ravi.
-If you permit, we will publish the wishes in our blog at http://2ndchance4yong.wordpress.com/
+If you permit, we will publish the wishes in our blog at https://2ndchance4yong.wordpress.com/

 Yong Vui Kong, who hails from Sabah, was arrested in June 2007 for trafficking 47.27g of diamorphine in Singapore when he was 18.
 He was sentenced to death in January 2009 and now sits on death row.
 He has exhausted all legal proceedings and is presently awaiting the outcome of his final appeal for clemency which he submitted on 7 July last year to the President of Singapore.